 I feel terrible for the Gordons.
 Getting sick on vacation — no matter who is to blame — is an awful thing.
 I can understand why they’d want to re-do their vacation.

-Between the time I received this case and could write about it, Marriott agreed to sweeten Joseph’s offer.
+Between the time my advocacy team and I received this case and could write about it, Marriott agreed to sweeten Joseph’s offer.
 Much to my surprise (and I’m sure yours, too) it agreed to cover his lodging expenses for a re-do.

 Way to go, Marriott.
 And kudos to their travel agent for the fine advocacy work.